 Because serotonin helps regulate mood, sleep, and appetite, low levels could contribute to PMS.
 According to some studies, normal drops in estrogen that occur before menstruation cause the hypothalamus to release norepinephrine, which triggers a decline in various neurotransmitter levels, including serotonin.
 Observational studies also show that women with PMS have significantly lower serotonin levels during the last ten days of their menstrual cycle.

-Some studies suggest deficiencies in certain vitamins and minerals, like vitamin B6, calcium, and magnesium, might worsen PMS symptoms.
+Some studies suggest that having lower levels of certain vitamins and minerals, like vitamin B6, calcium, and magnesium, might be associated with more noticeable PMS symptoms.

 The connection between gut health and PMS is a growing area of research.
-Gut dysbiosis, an imbalance in the gut microbiome, may contribute to PMS by influencing hormonal and neurotransmitter imbalances.
+An imbalance in the gut microbiome, known as dysbiosis, may contribute to PMS by influencing hormonal and neurotransmitter balances.

 The gut microbiome plays a role in metabolizing estrogen.
 When a specific subset of gut bacteria, called the estrobolome, is imbalanced, they may produce more enzymes that increase estrogen reabsorption (instead of elimination), contributing to estrogen dominance.

-Using diagnostic criteria and various lab tests, healthcare providers can rule out conditions that mimic PMS, diagnose PMS, and understand the underlying factors responsible for causing these cyclical symptoms.
+Using diagnostic criteria and various lab tests, healthcare providers can rule out conditions that mimic PMS, identify PMS, and understand the underlying factors responsible for causing these cyclical symptoms.

 Step 1: Use the Diagnostic Criteria

-The following criteria must be met to diagnose PMS:
+The following criteria must be met to identify PMS:

 - At least one symptom is present in the five days before menstruation